LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 is between 0.1 and 0.5 (with 0.5 being the midpoint), and the actual distance from the endpoint is at least :math:`\tau/2`.

-Finally, we note that when running in parallel, ARKode's rootfinding module assumes that the entire set of root defining functions :math:`g_i(t,y)` is replicated on every MPI task.
-Since in these cases the vector :math:`y` is distributed across tasks, it is the user's responsibility to perform any necessary inter-task communication to ensure that :math:`g_i(t,y)` is identical on each task.
+Finally, we note that when running in parallel, ARKODE's rootfinding module assumes that the entire set of root defining functions :math:`g_i(t,y)` is replicated on every MPI rank.
+Since in these cases the vector :math:`y` is distributed across ranks, it is the user's responsibility to perform any necessary communication to ensure that :math:`g_i(t,y)` is identical on each rank.

 .. _Mathematics.InequalityConstraints: